What is the Keto Diet?

 People on the keto diet have more energy and a normal appetite.
-The diet helps people with epilepsy, it lowers cholesterol and blood pressure, and it helps improve your skin.
+The diet helps people with epilepsy, lowers cholesterol, lowers blood pressure, and helps improve your skin.
 People with acne do well on the keto diet.

 The diet prevents you from eating grains, fruits, potatoes, and sugar.
 Your intake is high in fat, high in protein, but very low on carbs.

 Some people say the keto diet only works for a short while.
-It is not meant to be a long term lifestyle choice.
-Most of the weight lost is apparently water weight, and because your body is induced into a starved state, you lose muscle and become fatigued.
+It is not meant to be a long-term lifestyle choice.
+Most of the weight loss is apparently water weight, and because your body is induced into a starved state, you lose muscle and become fatigued.
 Athletes are not recommended to try the keto diet.

 Some doctors warn that the keto diet can also damage the heart in some way.
 So if you want to try the keto diet, make sure you ask your doctor.
 It might be a good decision for you personally, but it also might not, depending on your health.